xander2508/Notes/5. Standard Information/Operating Systems/Windows/Event Log/Useful Windows Event Logs.md

 The process creation event provides extended information about a newly created process.
 The full command line provides context on the process execution.
 The `ProcessGUID` field is a unique value for this process across a domain to make event correlation easier.
 The hash is a full hash of the file with the algorithms in the `HashType` field.

+Perform the analysis using `Get-WinEvent`, searching for instances of `Event ID 1` where the `Image` field contains "cmd" (the idea being to identify cases where cmd.exe is being spawned by another process):
 ### Event ID 2: A process changed a file creation time

 The change file creation time event is registered when a file creation time is explicitly modified by a process.
 This event helps tracking the real creation time of a file.
 Attackers may change the file creation time of a backdoor to make it look like it was installed with the operating system.
 Note that many processes legitimately change the creation time of a file; it does not necessarily indicate malicious activity.